 In order to ensure compliance with Section 304 of the Violence Against Women Act (VAWA) which amends the Clery Act, Piedmont Technical College has included information in its New Student Orientation program to further educate students regarding the definitions of consent, dating violence, domestic violence, sexual harassment, sexual assault, and stalking.

 In addition, primary prevention and awareness sessions are conducted throughout the school year to inform students of relevant definitions, deliberate programming, strategies and initiatives intended to end dating violence, domestic violence, sexual assault, and stalking.
-The following workshops have been scheduled for the 2016 – 2017 academic year:
+The following workshops have been scheduled for the 2019 – 2020 academic year:

-- November 2 – Stress Management
+- October 15, 2019 - Time & Stress Management

-- April 5 – Bystander Intervention
+- November 14, 2019 - Bystander Intervention